Graphics library

-A graphics library is a program library designed to aid in rendering computer graphics to a monitor.
+A graphics library or graphics API is a program library designed to aid in rendering computer graphics to a monitor.
 This typically involves providing optimized versions of functions that handle common rendering tasks.
 This can be done purely in software and running on the CPU, common in embedded systems, or being hardware accelerated by a GPU, more common in PCs.
 By employing these functions, a program can assemble an image to be output to a monitor.
 This relieves the programmer of the task of creating and optimizing these functions, and allows them to focus on building the graphics program.
 Graphics libraries are mainly used in video games and simulations.

 The use of graphics libraries in connection with video production systems, such as Pixar RenderMan, is not covered here.

 Some APIs use Graphics Library (GL) in their name, notably OpenGL and WebGL.

+Hardware

+Dedicated Graphics Processor (Graphics Card)

+Dedicated graphics processors use RAM allocated directly to the graphics processor rather than the computer’s main system memory.
+This RAM is usually specifically selected with the expected sequential load of the graphics card in mind (see GDDR).
+Sometimes systems with dedicated discrete graphics processors were called “DIS” systems in contrast to “UMA” systems.
+Technologies such as 3dfx's Scan-Line Interleave, Nvidia's SLI and NVLink, and AMD's CrossFire allow multiple graphics processors to simultaneously display images on one screen, increasing the computational power available for graphics processing.
+However, these technologies are becoming increasingly rare; most games do not utilize all the capabilities of multiple graphics processors since most users cannot afford them.